-Stats and Stories is an interactive website that presents a breadth of information about the Canada Council’s funding.
-It includes breakdowns of disciplinary funding, five-year funding trends, open data tables and stories about what artists and arts organizations did with their grants.
+Stats and Stories presents a breadth of information about the Canada Council’s funding in every province and territory.
+It includes breakdowns of funding by program, five-year funding trends, open data tables and stories about what artists, groups and arts organizations did with their grants.

 in grants and prizes awarded

 We offer the public detailed statistical data regarding our grant recipients in formatted Excel documents and in a machine readable format (.csv).
 Data can be sorted by programs, regions (e.g. community and census metropolitan area) and can also be added to other databases on arts and culture activities and organizations in Canada.

 CADAC, the Canadian Arts Data / Données sur les arts au Canada, is a joint effort by arts funding agencies across Canada.
 CADAC is dedicated to collecting, disseminating, and analyzing financial and statistical information about Canadian arts organizations.
 Our simplified process, standardized forms, and web-based application make it easy for arts organizations to apply for operating grants and submit their financial and statistical information for use by funding agencies.

 CADAC makes the grant application process easier for arts organizations.
 Our platform allows organizations to submit their financial and statistical information in one single format, saving time and effort.
 Arts organizations have access to their own historical data, compare themselves to similar organizations in the CADAC database, and use this data to report on the health of the field and the impact of the arts in their communities.